uclahs-soragnilab/hslci_pipeline/README.md

 Run each code block of code sequentially in RStudio.

 # System Requirements
-This software is built to be OS-independent.
-It has been successfully utilized on the following operating systems:
+This software is built for the following operating systems:
 - MacOS Monterey 12.5 (Chip: Apple M1 Ultra)
-- Linux 5.13.19-2-MANJARO (Architecture: x86-64)

 The Python code has been tested on 3.10.5 and 3.8.9.
 The R code has been run on versions 4.2.1 and 4.1.1.